-On today’s date in 1659, Marguerite Bourgeoys returned to Montreal from France with French nurse Jeanne Mance.
+On today’s date in 1659, Marguerite Bourgeoys returned to Montréal from France with French nurse Jeanne Mance.

-Bourgeoys was born in France in 1620.
-When she was 20, she believed to have received a vision, which inspired her to devote her life to God.
-She later came to New France to teach at the request of the governor of Montreal.
+She later came to New France to teach at the request of the governor of Montréal.